 Use this verse as your motivation, with the meaning of doing whatever it takes to free yourself from the lender.

-What to do with your Emergency Fund after you have it
+What to do with your Finances after you have Saved them.

 Now that you have your emergency fund in place what do you do with it?
 When is it ok to use it?